Urgent Help

 If you are in a crisis situation, are concerned about feelings or thoughts of suicide, or need to speak with someone urgently, we urge you to contact the following organisations for immediate assistance:

-Where to seek additional (non-urgent) support?
+Where to seek additional (non-urgent) support.
 Click the headings below for more details.

 +

-• Beyond blue (1300 224 636) offers 24-hour telephone support, online chat and links to local services
+• Beyond Blue (1300 224 636): 24-hour telephone counselling support, online chat, and links to local services for people experiencing anxiety or depression, and their families.

 If you're feeling suicidal and want some non-urgent tips on how to stay safe: